izaz-ahamed-mallick/doctor-api/README.md

 # Doctor Consult App

 ## Overview
 The Doctor Consult App is a modern web application designed for doctor consultations and management.
 It provides a comprehensive suite of features including user registration, profile management, blog interactions, and appointment scheduling.
-The app is built using React and Tailwind CSS, ensuring a responsive and aesthetically pleasing experience across devices.
+The app is built using React, Tailwind CSS, TanStack React Query, and Redux Toolkit, ensuring a responsive and robust user experience across devices.

 ## Features
 - **User Registration:** Secure sign-up process with form validation.
 - **Image Upload:** Ability to upload profile images during registration.
 - **Comments Section:** Dynamic comments with real-time updates.
 - **Responsive Design:** Fully responsive and modern design using Tailwind CSS.
 - **Login:** Secure login functionality for registered users.
+Note: Users must be logged in to access any services.
 - **Doctor List:** View a list of available doctors with their profiles.
 - **Department Listing:** Display departments and their details.
 - **Appointments:** Schedule and manage appointments with doctors.
 - **Contact Us:** Contact form for user inquiries.

+### Blog Features
 - **Blog List:** View a list of available blogs.
+- **Search Blogs:** Search for blogs by keywords.
+- **Filter Blogs:** Filter blogs based on categories or tags.
-- **Blog Comments:** Users can comment on every blog post.
+- **Blog Comments:** Add and view comments on individual blog posts.
-- **Dashboard:** A dashboard for checking which doctor appointments have been taken.

 ## Installation
 To get started with the Doctor Consult App locally, follow these steps: